matrix-org/matrix.org/implementation-guides/client/src/e2e.md

   [another-json](https://www.npmjs.com/package/another-json) in JavaScript; in the C++, we will assume that there is a function called `canonical_json` that does this),
-- an AES-CTR implementation (for encrypted attachments), and
+- an AES-CTR implementation (for encrypted attachments),
-- a way to make HTTP requests to the homeserver (in the examples, we assume that there is a function called `request(method, endpoint, body)` that does this).
+- a way to make HTTP requests to the homeserver (in the examples, we assume that there is a function called `http_request(method, endpoint, body)` that does this), and
+- a function that creates a unique transaction ID for use when calling certain endpoints (in the examples, we assume that there is a function called `make_txn_id()` that does this).

 You will probably also want: